Corvus333-dev/SkinCancer/README.md

 $$x(1 + \alpha m)$$

 Here, $x$ is the image tensor, $m$ is the metadata tensor, and $\alpha$ is a learnable scaling factor.
+This fusion process biases the subsequent CBAM toward metadata-relevant attributes and image regions.

 ### Dense Funnel
-Simple classifiers are typical for this type of transfer learning application, particularly for moderately sized datasets.
-However, experiments showed improved performance with greater expressive capacity at the network head.
-Subsequently, a slightly larger, funnel-like architecture of three dense layers was used, with node counts and dropout rates halved sequentially across layers.
+Simple classifiers are typical for this type of transfer learning, particularly with moderately sized datasets.
+However, experiments showed better performance when increasing the expressive capacity of the network head: a slightly larger, funnel-like architecture of three dense layers, with node counts and dropout rates halved sequentially. `swish` activations were used instead of `relu` to mitigate 'dead neuron' issues and maintain smoother gradients.

 ### Training Loop
-This iterative workflow was employed to balance computational efficiency with deliberate, manual oversight during model
+This iterative workflow was employed to balance computational efficiency with manual oversight during model development:
-development:

 1. Head calibration
 2. Low-depth unfreeze